jmkraus/picochat/README.md

 | Quiet       | bool  | Suppresses all messages (except for errors)                                        |
 | Reasoning   | bool  | Enables or disables reasoning                                                      |

+Reasoning is currently labeled as “experimental” because it depends to a large extent on the model used: Not all reasoning models react equally to the settings and the results range from “ignoring” to unexpected side effects or even crashes (freeze).

 Since Pico AI currently does not report token counts, it is difficult to calculate a proper context size.
 This may change in the future, but for now the context size is limited by the total number of messages, with the oldest ones being dropped when the limit is reached.

 ### Commands